mbuesch/rangelockrs/README.rst

 This crate provides locks/mutexes for multi-threaded access to a single Vec<T> instance.

-Any thread can atomically request access to a slice of the Vec.
-Such access is granted, if no other thread is simultaneously holding the right to access an overlapping slice.
+Any thread can request exclusive access to a slice of the Vec.
+Such access is granted, if no other thread is simultaneously holding the permission to access an overlapping slice.

 Usage